ct-js/docs.ctjs.rocks/docs/troubleshooting/migration-3to4.md

 ## Catmods

+The option `useUiDelta` in `tween.add` was renamed to be `isUi` to match how other ct.js code names similar options.

 The `/*!%start%*/` injection was removed.
 Instead, write code in the `index.js` file.

 Catmods `mouse` and `touch` were removed.
 Use `pointer` module instead, or the built-in pointer events you can add to event lists of your templates.